Set up Google Duo

 Keep yourself centered on Duo video calls using Auto-framing.
 To turn the setting on in a call, tap the screen and turn on Auto-framing mode.
 Or, you can turn it on/off in Settings.

-Important: Auto-framing and Portrait mode are currently only available on Pixel 4
+Important: Auto-framing and Portrait mode are currently only available on select Pixel and Samsung devices.